-An athlete losses his/her amateur status in an interscholastic sport whenever:
+An athlete losses their amateur status in an interscholastic sport whenever:

-3.1 He/she, or the school or organization which he/she represents, receives compensation, other consideration, or an award not permitted under Section 4 hereof, for or related to his/her athletic ability, performance, participation, or services.
+3.1 They, or the school or organization which they represents, receives compensation, other consideration, or an award not permitted under Section 4 hereof, for or related to their athletic ability, performance, participation, or services.

-3.2 He/she plays on a professional team or as an individual professional.
+3.2 They play on a professional team or as an individual professional.

-3.3 He/she receives consideration for becoming a member of an athletic organization or school.
+3.3 They receive consideration for becoming a member of an athletic organization or school.

-3.4 He/she signs a contract whereby he/she agrees to compete in any athletic competition for consideration.
-It is not a violation for a high school baseball player to attend a professional baseball tryout camp, provide (1) that no expenses are paid him and (2) his participation is otherwise in conformity with the National Federation Major-Minor League Agreement.
+3.4 They sign a contract whereby they agree to compete in any athletic competition for consideration.
+It is not a violation for a high school baseball player to attend a professional baseball tryout camp, provide (1) that no expenses are paid and (2) participation is otherwise in conformity with the National Federation Major-Minor League Agreement.

-3.5 He/she accepts compensation or other consideration for teaching, training or coaching in a sport.
+3.5 They accept compensation or other consideration for teaching, training or coaching in a sport.
 It is not a violation of this rule for a high school athlete to receive normal and customary compensation for acting as an instructor in or officiating recreational activities or for serving as a lifeguard at swimming areas.

-3.6 He/she sells or pawns his athletic achievement awards.
+3.6 They sell or pawn their athletic achievement awards.